Kotlin/kotlinx-kover/docs/offline-instrumentation/index.md

 must be passed to Kover CLI as arguments, see [Kover CLI](../cli#offline-instrumentation) for the technical details.

 #### Instrumentation by Kover Features
-Kover Features is an artifact with Java classes that provide capabilities of the Kover library.
+Kover Features is a library that provides capabilities similar to Kover CLI and Kover Gradle plugin.

-Dependency on Kover Features `org.jetbrains.kotlinx:kover-features-java:0.7.5`.
+You can declare a dependency on Kover Features using following coordinates: `org.jetbrains.kotlinx:kover-features-java:0.7.5`.

-Then you need to use the Kover Features classes to instrument the bytecode of each class:
+Then you can use the Kover Features classes to instrument the bytecode of each class:
 ```kotlin
 import kotlinx.kover.features.java.KoverFeatures
   // ...